arayasunshine26/hf_project/README.md

 Get method with no inputs

-Returns 5 random records
+Returns first 5 records

 #### /query_substring/{substring}:

 Input: Text string for searching on text field

-Returns up to 5 random records containing that string
+Returns up to 5 records containing that string

 ### Local Deployment